 By Stephen Spotswood WASHINGTON — According to VA statistics, four out of 10 veterans with mental-health challenges seek assistance from clergy — more than all other types of mental-health providers combined.
 Veteran advocates and researchers...
 View Article

-By Stephen Spotswood WASHINGTON — A new survey of teen drug use shows that, while alcohol use continues its long-term decline, marijuana use has surprisingly spiked, suggesting a changing attitude among teens about the dangers...
+WASHINGTON — A new survey of teen drug use shows that, while alcohol use continues its long-term decline, marijuana use has surprisingly spiked, suggesting a changing attitude among teens about the dangers of its regular...
 View Article

 “Smoke ’em if you got ’em.”
 For generations of military personnel, that phrase originating in World War II was the signal to take a break or at least to cool their heels while waiting.
 So...
 View Article

 The problem of prescription opioid addiction is nothing new for U.S. military forces.
 It stretches back to the mid-1800s, when many wounded Civil War veterans became hooked on narcotics used to control their pain This...
 View Article

 WASHINGTON — When a recent CDC report noted that deaths from prescription painkillers have reached epidemic levels in the past decade in the United States, the news hit especially close to home for American Indians...
 View Article

 WASHINGTON — Veterans with mental illness and substance abuse cost nearly three times as much to treat as the average veteran.
 According to a VA-commissioned study by the RAND Corp. looking at data from one...
 View Article

 WASHINGTON — With wars that have gone on for almost a decade, the Army has more soldiers with substance-abuse problems than it can handle and is trying to expedite hiring counselors to help bring the...
 View Article

 WASHINGTON — Frustrated by VA’s handling of sexual assaults committed in VA facilities and on VA property, legislators have introduced a bill to address safety vulnerabilities and force the agency to develop a comprehensive tracking...
 View Article